 Remote working also tends to come with a great deal of flexibility: on how you structure your time, where you work, what you wear and how you balance personal time.
 It offers families the opportunity to support each others’ schedules, and the adventurous the freedom to travel.
 Everyone benefits from the ability to manage commitments according to what’s most convenient.

 And the quality of work benefits as a result – boosting our own sense of purpose and satisfaction at work.
-Remote work gives you the space and time to focus without interruption for long periods of time.
+Remote work gives you the space and time to regularly enter productive flow states, which enables the most satisfying and challenging type of work: deep work.
 By organizing your own time, you can work when you are most productive – setting positive individualized working habits.
 Removing the tedium and expense of commuting is also a clear mental win – your time is fully your own.

 The dark underbelly of remote life